gondolieri-coop/catalogue-chimerical/content/en/items/jewelry/brooch/dreamkiss-brooch.md

 This small iron brooch is shaped like a pair of puckered lips, its reverse engraved with a dozen names in tiny script.

-When the wearer kisses someone they have feelings for their body shifts, molding itself towards their own idealized form; in exchange, they become less physically attractive to whoever they kissed.
+Gifted by a Pentolan ambassador, this work's effects were confirmed to my satisfaction: when the wearer kisses someone they have feelings for their body shifts, molding itself towards their own idealized form; in exchange, they become less physically attractive to whoever they kissed.